-Even without a feeding chair, various adaptations can be made as seen in the next photo.
-The most is important is that the child is upright and the points of control are stabilized.
+Various adaptations can be made even without a feeding chair, as seen in the next photo.
+The most important is that the child is upright and the points of control are stabilized.

 2. Use Adapted Feeding Utensils

-A child with Cerebral Palsy requires adapted feeding equipment to enable them to feed with ease and also promote self-feeding.
-Self-feeding is a very important skill which should be encouraged.
-Let the child touch and see food, this enables the child to get used to how the food feels.
-Make it a habit to eat together with the child for them to see how to feed, then, let them experiment on their own.
+A child with Cerebral Palsy requires adapted feeding equipment to feed efficiently and promote self-feeding.
+Self-feeding is an essential skill that should be encouraged.
+Let the child touch and see food; this enables the child to get used to how the food feels.
+Make it a habit to eat with the child to see how to feed them, then let them experiment.

-For example, using an adapted cup or a cut-out cup will enable the child to drink and they will not have to tilt their head back.
+For example, using an adapted or cut-out cup will enable the child to drink and not have to tilt their head back.

 3. Change the Food and Liquid Consistency

-When feeding a child with Cerebral Palsy, it is recommended to change in the consistency of foods (textures, temperature, fluidity, and tastes).
-Benefits of changing food consistency include:
+When feeding a child with Cerebral Palsy, it is recommended to change the consistency of foods (textures, temperature, fluidity, and tastes).
+The benefits of changing food consistency include the following:

-- Enhances sensory stimulation; different textures and temperatures of food may stimulate oral movement and trigger the swallowing.
+- Enhances sensory stimulation; different textures and food temperatures may stimulate oral movement and trigger swallowing.

 Gradually increase the density/thickness of the food and later on the ‘lumpiness’ of the food.
 However, ensure the feeding is safe and that the child is not choking or coughing.